Uncanny X-Men (1st series) #210

 Malice and the Marauders soon found themselves in another battle with the X-Men.
 But as they fought, both teams noticed that New York was beginning to twist into a demonic version of itself.
 The Limbo dimension was taking over the city and it became obvious that Sinister was somehow involved.
 After dealing with the main threat of Madelyne Pryor, the X-Men turned their attentions to Sinister.
 Malice, one of the few remaining Marauders still standing, took on both the X-Men and X-Factor and proved to be a formidable foe.
 Nevertheless, she was soon taken down and was captured by the X-Men.

 Malice put up her usual front of insults and taunts but soon changed her tune when she realized that the X-Men planned on ripping her out of Polaris’s mind.
 She informed them that both she and Polaris had merged minds and, if they tried to split them up, Polaris would die.
 Before anyone could make a decision, the building they were in was blown up by Sinister.
 Malice was the only one not to be knocked unconscious and so Sinister ordered her to kill everyone else.
 She didn’t get the chance, however, as some of the remaining team interfered and distracted her.
 When she fought Havok, she couldn’t help but feel all the love Polaris had for him.
 However, that didn’t stop her wrapping him up in metal and she slowly began to squeeze him to death.
-Malice was eventually taken out of the fight by Archangel, though, giving the rest of the X-Men to chance to confront Sinister without her getting in the way.
+Malice was eventually taken out of the fight by Archangel, though, giving the rest of the X-Men the chance to confront Sinister without her getting in the way.
 [Inferno crossover]

 When Sinister was apparently killed in the final confrontation with the X-Men, Malice found her hold over Polaris start to weaken.
 Over the weeks that followed, Polaris began to regain control more and more until Malice was just a nagging voice in the back of her mind.
 Events took a surprising turn when Polaris’s supposed sister, Zaladane, kidnapped her and took her to the Savage Land.
 Once there, Zaladane drained Polaris’ magnetic powers, seemingly destroying Malice in the process.
 [Uncanny X-Men (1st series) #249-250]